Watch this video for our team’s explanation of some of the more widely used terms. And scroll down for more definitions!

 Climate resilience is the ability to anticipate, prepare for and respond to hazardous events or trends related to climate change and ensuring that businesses can better cope with these risks.

 COP (Conference of Parties) is the decision-making body of the United Nations Framework Convention on Climate Change (UNFCCC).
-The 2021 Conference is known as COP26 and is the 26th UN Climate Change Conference.
-It’ll be held in Glasgow from 1-12 November 2021 under the presidency of the UK.
-World leaders and scientists will discuss action taken towards the goals of the Paris Agreement and share knowledge.
+COP convenes every year for world leaders and scientist to discuss actions towards the goals of the Paris Agreement, ways to limit climate change and to share knowledge.

 Decarbonisation literally means the reduction of carbon, but the term is used for the process of removing or reducing the carbon output of a country’s economy by decreasing the amount of carbon emitted across its active industries.
 Decarbonisation has had the most progress in electricity generation because of the growth of renewable energy, meaning that homes and businesses no longer need to rely on fossil fuels.